ABOUT THE STUDENTS’ UNION

 HOW TO APPLY

-Please send a resume and cover letter to resumes@su.ucalgary.ca.
-We are accepting applications until May 12, 2024, or until we find the right person.
-We’re hoping to interview candidates and make a decision in late May/early June.
+Please submit your resume, cover letter, and a link to your portfolio (or samples of your work) to resumes@su.ucalgary.ca.
+We are accepting applications until March 14, 2025, or until we find the right person.
+We’re hoping to interview candidates and make a decision in mid March.

 STATEMENT ON EMPLOYMENT EQUITY, DIVERSITY, AND INCLUSION